1.1 Purpose of Cost Recovery Implementation Statement

-This new funding extends the Australian Government’s 2018 commitment that, no levy would be charged to industry for the first three years of AMSA’s delivery of National System services, by a further twelve months, meaning no levy may be charged to industry until at least 2023-24.
+This new funding extends the Australian Government’s 2018 commitment that, no levy would be charged to industry for the first three years of AMSA’s delivery of National System services, by a further twelve months, meaning no levy will be charged to industry in 2021-22.

 - Commercial charges for the sale of publications (task, record, and logbooks), attachment licensing to third parties to use aids to navigation sites for specific purposes, and sub-leasing office and storage space.

-- Search and rescue coordination services for maritime and aviation incidents, which are funded by government budget appropriations4,
+- Search and rescue coordination services for maritime and aviation incidents, which are funded by government budget appropriations,

-- Funding arrangements of shipping and offshore petroleum industries and the International Oil Pollution Compensation (IOPC) fund5, and
+- Funding arrangements of shipping and offshore petroleum industries and the International Oil Pollution Compensation (IOPC) fund, and

 - Externally funded programs sponsored by various government departments for the provision of specific maritime related services.